bridget-basiq/developers/content/Getting-Started/1+API-Basics/authorization.md

 </code-block>

 ## Authorization process
 To communicate with the chargetrip API, we require authorization on our endpoints as well as our websocket.
 Authentication can be done on one or two levels.
-If you only provide us only with your `x-client-id` we will use this project configuration and the default `x-app-id` associated with it.
+If you provide us only with your `x-client-id` we will use this project configuration and the default `x-app-id` associated with it.

 If you would like to split up your analytics per platform you can provide an additional `x-app-id`.
 This way your requests will be categorised on this level.

 <property-table :keys="keys" :types="types" :descriptions="descriptions" :required="required"></property-table>